keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/ticket-code.md

 ---

-## Ticket App - `App.js`
+## User App - `App.js`
 ### Setting Up
-The primary purpose of `app.js` is to display the different states of the ticket app.
+The primary purpose of `app.js` is to display the different states of the user app.

 This will involved getting the current key uses, and then rendering based on the value returned.
 First, a sort of `init` funciton can be declared using react's `useEffect` hook.